kframework/c-semantics/README.md

 3. and finally the `xml-to-k` script, resulting in a K-ified AST.

-The root of this AST is a single `TranslationUnit` term. `kcc` then joins together all these `TranslationUnit`s -- one for `myprogram.c` and one for each of the standard library files -- into a `Program` term.
+The root of this AST is a single `TranslationUnit` term. `kcc` then joins together all these `TranslationUnit` terms -- one for `myprogram.c` and one for each of the standard library files -- into a `Program` term.
 This giant `Program` term, then, is appended to the end of a copy of the [scripts/program-runner][]) script renamed to `a.out`.

 Now, when we invoke `a.out`, it sends this `Program` term to `krun` with the parser set to `cat`.
 Our semantics, then, begins by giving meaning to this